BA (Hons) MBACP Registered - Psychotherapeutic Counsellor

 Training, qualifications & experience

-In addition to my private practice, I work as an NHS counsellor (since 2015), and have considerable experience as a bereavement counsellor, having worked for a local bereavement charity.
+In addition to my private practice, I have extensive experience as an NHS counsellor, and as a bereavement counsellor.
 I also work as a specialist mentor with university students experiencing a range of learning challenges and mental health difficulties.

 - First-class BA (Hons) in Integrative-Relational Counselling – Middlesex University